kucheech/tic-tac-toe-api/README.md

 - To serve as a health check indicator of API

+All of the following will require an AWS API Gateway API key

 GET /version

 - Retrieve API version information

-- requires AWS API Gateway API key
+POST /session

+- create a session

+GET /sessions?type=<AWAIT_JOIN|COMPLETED>

+- retrieve list of sessions of a particular type

 ## Documentation